dottjt/japanese-language-engine/README.md

 ## Use cases

-  - Students wanting to study Japanese via the isntantaneous composition method.
+  - Students wanting to study Japanese via the [Isntantaneous Composition Method](https://watashiengine.com/blog/what-is-the-instantaneous-composition-method).
   - Students who benefit from a micro approach towards language learning.
   - Teachers wanting the ability to easily create grammar exercises for their students.
-  - Developers wanting to study a japanese language engine.
+  - Developers wanting to study a Japanese language engine.
-  - Developers wanting to study a super modern React, Typescript and Apollo project with Styled-Components (ka ching).
+  - Developers wanting to study a super modern React, Typescript and Apollo project with Styled-Components.

 ## Tech